ventus-ag/docs/_docs/tutorials/Install-RabbitMQ.md

 You have successfully installed RabbitMQ cluster on Ubuntu 18.04.
 Enjoy and stay connected for more informative content.

-## Deploy RabbitMq on Kubernetes cluster in Ventus Cloud
+## Deploy RabbitMQ service on Kubernetes cluster in Ventus Cloud

 There are a lot of possible approaches to setting up clustered RabbitMQ on Kubernetes.
 There are many possible approaches to setting up a clustered RabbitMQ in Kubernetes.
 In this article we will propose the option to setup RabbitMQ on in Ventus Cloud using Helm.